ascii8/xoxo-go/README.md

 ## Overview

-An overview of the directories in this repository:
+An overview of the primary directories in this repository:

 * [xoxo](/xoxo) - Tic-Tac-Toe game logic and client in Go
 * [nkxoxo](/nkxoxo) - a Tic-Tac-Toe Nakama module
-* [xoxo-cli](/cmd/xoxo-cli) - a non-interactive command-line client for Tic-Tac-Toe (randomly selects an available cell)
 * [ebxoxo](/ebxoxo) - a Ebitengine game client for Tic-Tac-Toe

 #### Command/Module entry points

 * [cmd/nkxoxo](/cmd/nkxoxo) - the Nakama module entry point
-* [cmd/ebxoxo](/cmd/ebxoxo) - the Ebitengine client entry point
+* [cmd/ebxoxo](/cmd/ebxoxo-client) - the Ebitengine client entry point
+* [xoxo-cli](/cmd/xoxo-cli) - a non-interactive command-line testing client

 ## Running the Unit Tests